 Please send a CV detailing any relevant qualifications, work experience and a summary of areas of Scotland where you have worked as a guide.
 Please note that we get many applications for guiding work and if your application does not cover the above, it will not be considered or responded to.

-Please also include a 1 page cover letter and send together with your CV to [email protected].
+Please also include a 1 page cover letter and send it together with your CV to [email protected].
 The cover letter should detail the following:

 1/ Why you wish to work for Wilderness Scotland in a guiding capacity